AnyLog-co/documentation/opcua.md

 ```
 Details:
 * [connect string] - The url specifies the endpoint of the OPC UA server.
-* [username] - the username required by the OPC UA server for access.
+* [user] - the username required by the OPC UA server for access.
 * [password] - the password associated with the username.

 Example: